JoshuaChou2018/me/mentoring/index.md

 - Pavel Putintcev, *(M.S., KAUST), 2024 -> now, Dubai*

 - Mohammed Saif, *(Sr.System Administrator/DevOps Evangelist, KAUST), 2024*

-  For his master's thesis on the application of advanced AI methods in the diagnosis of difficult skin diseases.
+  - For his master's thesis on the application of advanced AI methods in the diagnosis of difficult skin diseases from Liverpool John Moores University.

 <br>